repomint/repomint-web/README.md

 3. Flask app [`repomint-art`](https://github.com/repomint/repomint-art) for generative art service
 4. Flask prototype [`repomint-mint`](https://github.com/repomint/repomint-auth) to manage minting

+# Notes on using Redux and basic navigation

+Please use useHistory() and history.push('route') to fully use SPA features and redux will persist throughout route changes, although full reload of page will restart redux store - so for full persistence, we will store some necessary values in localStorage/cookies.

 # Summary

 ### -  *[Contributors](#Contributors)*